Luku1806/PSE-HTTP-Server/README.md

 + ##### HTPASSWD_PATH
   This path contains the htpasswd file.
-  The server only supports SHA1 encrypted credentials, so keep in mind to set the -s flag wen creating credentials with htpasswd.
+  The server only supports SHA1 encrypted credentials, so keep in mind to set the -s flag when creating credentials with htpasswd.

   This file can be created by the command: